 Publishing 14th May 2020, you can pre-order the book and find out more about the project HERE.

-I have been awarded the 2019 Cove Park Early Career Residency for Literature.
+I was awarded the 2019 Cove Park Early Career Residency for Literature.

 I have a coveted place on the #BIFFY 50 List celebrating the Best British and Irish Flash Fiction 2018-2019 for my piece SECOND BEST ROOM.

 I won a Creative Future Literary Award 2018 for my poem entitled And I Know, which is published in the anthology Chemistry, which is available to buy here.
 The award was presented at the London Literary Festival at Southbank Centre by Lemn Sissay.